 Most internet connected devices have in-built parental control settings that can limit what users can do, install, browse and access.
 We have also listed below a small selection of apps or software for various devices but we have not tested them.
 We recommend you read the reviews and evaluate a free trial before purchasing.

-Switch on Safety: If you have children who are attending school in New Zealand, you can use Switch on Safety.
-This is a free safety filter created by Network for Learning (which provides the filtering for 99% of NZ schools) and the Ministry of Education.
+Switch on Safety: If you have children who are attending school in New Zealand, you can use Switch on Safety when not at school.
+This is a free online safety filter from Network for Learning (which provides online filtering for 99% of NZ schools) and the Ministry of Education.

 It blocks access to a range of websites known to be unsafe and inappropriate for learning (including adult websites and scam websites).
 You can find instructions on their website for how to install this.